nicolasmatet/pycharm_settings/index.md

 - activate the correct python env when opening a new terminal in pycharm

 # External tools
-**settings > Tools > External tools**
+settings > Tools > External tools
-To set up black / flake8 / isort you can configure 'external tools' External tool are commands that pycharm can execute Once an external tool is configured, you can associate it to a keyboard shortcut or a file watcher to execute it automatically on file change or save
+: To set up black / flake8 / isort you can configure 'external tools'

+External tool are commands that pycharm can execute

+Once an external tool is configured, you can associate it to a keyboard shortcut or a file watcher to execute it automatically on file change or save

 ## Configuration examples:

 ### blake
+*requires to have blake installed in your project virtual env*

 name
 : black